pingles/bandit/bandit-ring/README.md

 # bandit-ring

-A sample Ring application applying Multi-Armed Bandit Testing
+A sample Ring application applying Multi-Armed Bandit Testing.
+A copy of the app is deployed on Heroku: [http://bandit-example.herokuapp.com/](http://bandit-example.herokuapp.com/) (although state is stored in a Ref so will be wiped when the process is cycled).

 ## Usage